-9:50am PT by Lacey Rose, Michael O'Connell
+9:50am PT by Lacey Rose, Mikey O'Connell

 The CW Upfront Sells a Mix of Girl Power and DC Crossover Potential

 What you see is what you get with The CW.
 With only two new shows premiering this fall, alongside the off-network addition of Supergirl, the message at Thursday morning's City Center upfront presentation was about staying the course with male- and female-skewing original series.